FyZyX/orats-python/docs/source/getting-started.rst

 Basic Usage
 -----------

 Direct API requests are particularly simple.
+For example, to access an endpoint from the Data API, all you need is the following snippet.

 .. code-block:: python